fschn90/nixos/README.md

 - zfs backup for laptop via tailscale after some data clean up
 - better modularization like vimjoyer
 - disko
+- check sops required keys on all machines: "Failed to get the data key required to decrypt the SOPS file."

 ## Home Lab ideas